Summary and Analysis of Ode to Autumn by John Keats

 At the starting of the poem, the sun and autumn conspire to bless the trees with ripened fruits.
 The autumn is linked with the granary floor, and in the second stanza, autumn is represented as a woman by John Keats.
-The woman is mostly seen sitting on the granary floor, taking rest and sleeping in the fields calmly, and found in front of cider press while watching the squeezing of apple juices.
+The woman is mostly seen sitting on the granary floor, taking rest and sleeping in the fields calmly, and found in front of the cider press while watching the squeezing of apple juices.

 In the third stanza, autumn is told not to wonder where the spring songs have disappeared.
 Instead, autumn should enjoy her music.
 Clouds sparkle with the sunlight, and tiny gnats mourn like a blowing wind over the sallow trees.
 The lambs bleat from hills, cricket started to sing, and robin whistles from the garden.
 The poem ends with the swallows who gather and sing for their upcoming migration.